What is the Acadia Advisory Commission?

 Any commissioner who shall be absent from three consecutive meetings of the commission, unless excused by resolution of the commission, shall be deemed to have vacated his or her office, and the appropriate official will be requested to appoint a new member to the commission.

 Committees will be established by the commission for specific purposes and will report to the commission.
 Wherever possible, committee meetings will be held on the same day as the commission meetings.
-All committees will have a minimum of three members and a maximum of five, including one federal, one state and one to three municipal representatives.
+All committees will have a minimum of three members and a maximum of eight.
+Membership of one federal and onestate representative is desirable.
 Exceptions to this general rule of committee composition may be altered by resolution of the commission.
 Committee chairmen, with the concurrence of the commission chairman, may call meetings or workshops to develop information on the subject matter assigned to the committee.
 The National Park Service will supply staff support to these committees.